Party in the U.S.A.: Live performances

 Cyrus's first live performance of "Party in the U.S.A." at the Teen Choice Awards held on August 9, 2009.
-Clothed by a tank top that revealed a portion of her bra, black hot pants, and leather boots, Cyrus and backup dancers appeared from a trailer.
+Wearing a tank top, black pants, and leather boots, Cyrus and backup dancers appeared from a trailer.
 Midway through the performance, Cyrus danced atop an ice cream pushcart with a pole (which was suggested to be a dance pole by numerous critics) for approximately forty seconds.
 Cyrus described the performance to be about her heritage: "[My] performance tonight is funny, but I wanted it to be about [something more].
 I'm like, 'This is to represent where I am from.
 I'm so proud of it.'
 All the girls trying to be Hollywood and stuff with their big glasses, me shooing them away."
 The performance was met with a media uproar in regards to her dancing being too suggestive and sexual for a teen-oriented event, which caused Disney to issue a statement distancing themselves from the performance.
 Ian Drew, senior editor of Us Weekly said, "She already has this risque image, so it really wasn't much of a stretch.
 That's how Britney [Spears] took off.
 She was the good girl gone bad, and it looks to be working for Miley as well."
 Other contemporary critics used negative comparisons to Spears, but Cyrus welcomed the comparisons via a post on her official Twitter account.
 Child psychologist Wendi Fischer told Newsday: Cyrus was communicating to her fans that it is acceptable to pole dance, which, according to Fischer, was unacceptable.
 "Miley's only 16.
 Why is she rushing it?", she concluded.
 Other critics defended Cyrus.
 Apryl Duncan of About.com said viewers should have fixated on her accomplishments that night, winning six awards, rather than the sexuality of the performance.
 Following the controversy of the performance, Cyrus replaced the ice cream pushcart with a luggage cart while touring.